Mon 12 - Sun 18 Aug

 OUTDOOR THEATRE: On Edge, Oxford Castle and Prison, Oxford, 17 – 18 Aug

-Oxford Castle and Prison is the setting for physical theatre company Justice in Motion’s totally free production On Edge, which addresses issues of modern slavery, and will be performed using parkour skills on a towering scaffold.
+I can do that, easy (kidding).
+Oxford Castle and Prison is the setting for physical theatre company Justice in Motion’s totally free production On Edge.
+Performed on towering scaffolding in the castle grounds, the production addresses issues of modern slavery through a blend of theatre and parkour skills.
 Free workshops will run in between shows, no booking required.

 KIDS: Tree climbing, Waddesdon Manor, Aylesbury, Sat 17 – Sun 18